Oak Hall School

-Oak Hall School is a private pre-K through 12th grade school in Gainesville, Florida founded in 1970.
+Oak Hall School is a private pre-K-through-12th grade school in Gainesville, Florida, founded in 1970.

 History

 Oak Hall was founded in 1970, the year Gainesville finished desegregating its high schools.
-Founded by Drs.
-Billy Brashear and Harry L. Walker, the school was open to all "without regard to race, creed or color", but had a $1,100 tuition.
+Founded by Billy Brashear and Harry L. Walker, the school was open to all "without regard to race, creed or color".
+But it charged annual tuition—$1,100 ($ today)—a signifier of segregation academies, as noted by journalist H. G. Davis Jr. in a Pulitzer Prize-winning series of editorials.
 By January 1971, the school received IRS approval of its tax exemption because it announced and publicized a racially nondiscriminatory admissions policy.

 Although technically a private school, the school was largely built with funds provided by industrial revenue bonds raised by Alachua County.
 Oak Hall's elementary school, or "Lower School", was originally a separate campus by the name of Martha Manson Academy.
-The Headmaster there gave the school to Oak Hall in 2001, creating the Pre-K through 12 campus that the school has today.
+The headmaster there gave the school to Oak Hall in 2001, creating the Pre-K through 12 campus that the school has today.

 The school established a sister-school relationship with the Changzhou #2 Middle/High School in China.

 Facilities

-The school is sited on a 44 acre campus and includes a 400-seat theater, art and photography center, media center, science labs, gymnasium, lighted soccer field, lighted football field, brand new tennis courts, an unlighted baseball field, a softball field, and as well as many other outdoor basketball, pickleball, tennis, and 4-square courts.
+The school is sited on a 44 acre campus and includes a 400-seat theater, art and photography center, media center, science labs, gymnasium, lighted soccer field, lighted football field, unlighted tennis courts, an unlighted baseball field, a softball field, and beginnings of construction of two new gyms.

+There are three schools included on the campus.
+Lower School (grades pre-kindergarten-5), Middle School (grades 6-8), and Upper School (grades 9-12).